 Same goes for the game Lara Croft: Relic Run, which is maybe not as rich in story as Lonewolf, but it has enough to leave you thinking “what the hell is happening here?”
 You have to find out what happened to your friend while collecting relics, running, fighting monsters and avoiding death.
 Storytelling in this game works like glue that binds together the worlds Lara travels, and gives some additional meaning to every action you undertake.
 Plus, storyline games are a great way to hook people on buying various in-built objects for Lara to use, so storytelling is also a great business strategy.

 Courage: A Horrifying Adventure is also a great example of gameplay that’s been enhanced by a simple, yet intriguing story.
 In the game a little girl named Tracey goes into the basement to search for her mom, while encountering horrific monsters that try to stop her.
 The gameplay on itself eventually could end up being monotonous, but this is where visuals and bits of narrative balance it out perfectly into a fun gaming experience.

-There is no magical formula on how to make a succesful game.
+There is no magical formula on how to make a successful game.
 Some developers invest lots of time and resources to make a decent mobile game, but still struggle to catch people’s attention.
 However, there are a few crucial storytelling elements that every mobile game designer should consider.